Alfred Wolfsohn Voice Research Centre: The Phases of the Centre

-Phase 1: 1935 - 1939
+Phase 1: 1935–1939

-The first phase of the Centre spans from 1935 - 1939 in Berlin.
+The first phase of the Centre spans from 1935 t 1939 in Berlin.

 In 1914, Alfred Wolfsohn was conscripted to military service, and after discharge became disturbed by auditory hallucinations of vocal sounds that he had heard wounded and dying soldiers make.
 He was subsequently diagnosed with Shell Shock, and after failing to benefit from psychiatry, hypnosis, and medication, cured himself by vocalizing the extreme sounds he had heard and hallucinated.

 In 1935, Wolfsohn met the opera singer Paula Salomon-Lindberg, who offered him lodging and a job teaching singing to those she described as her less gifted pupils.
 During this time, Wolfsohn began to develop an approach to vocal pedagogy that his pupils reported to be therapeutic.
 This phase was characterized by Wolfsohn's experiments, conducted with two student groups.
 The first comprised those who came for lessons initially intending to improve their professional singing proficiency, but who became increasingly motivated to attend because of the therapeutic benefits they experienced.
 The second group were those who came originally and entirely for therapeutic purposes, without any intention to sing publicly.

 Paula Salomon-Lindberg did not believe that Wolfsohn's techniques were suitable for training professional singers, and criticized his approach.
 However, she acknowledged that his pupils appeared to find his lessons effective in helping them overcome inhibitions and experience an emotional release that Wolfsohn described as cathartic.

-During this phase, Wolfsohn made notes about his experiences during the war, his views about the capacity of the human voice to extend beyond the range commonly heard in speech and song, and the impact of his lessons upon those he taught.
+During this phase Wolfsohn made notes about his experiences during the war, his views about the capacity of the human voice to extend beyond the range commonly heard in speech and song, and the impact of his lessons upon those he taught.
 These notes evolved in a manuscript called 'Orpheus, oder der Weg zu einer Maske'.